iiithf/ias-carevaluation/README.md

-# ias-carevaluation

-Car Evaluation client and server for Hackathon.
+Generate and use (REST, gRPC) Tensorflow serving model for Car Evaluation dataset.

 ## setup